 The coronavirus has created physical, medical, and financial challenges that California employers have never before faced.
 It has also created new laws and regulations and novel legal questions that have never been presented before.
 These issues will continue to be litigated for months – and even years – as state and federal courts work through a backlog of coronavirus cases.
 California employers can be prepared to avoid liability by following every new law, rule, guideline, and recommendation that is issued.

-An experienced business lawyer can help you stay updated on these rapidly changing updates and figure out how best to implement them in your employment practices.
+An experienced San Jose business lawyer Suite 135 can help you stay updated on these rapidly changing updates and figure out how best to implement them in your employment practices.
 Call (408) 441-7500 or contact us through our website to schedule a consultation.
 The sooner you have an experienced attorney advising your business, the better protected you will be from all types of liability.